-- Each dwelling unit shall have at least one enclosed parking space. - 35% of total dwelling units must have at least two enclosed parking spaces.

-- Dwelling units with three or more bedrooms must have at least two enclosed parking spaces; otherwise, one space is required. - For a private amenity area, one space per 500 square feet of floor area is required. - Angled, head-in, or parallel parking may be provided in right-of-way. - On-street parking may be counted towards the guest parking requirement. - Off-street parking for residential uses may extend beyond front property line. - Garage may be within 20 feet right-of-way line adjacent to street or alley if garage door has remote automatic control and no portion of door encroaches into public right-of-way when opening or closing. - Off-street parking requirements shall be reduced by 20% below requirements in Section 51A-4.200 after DART begins operating a light-rail stop in the mixed use subdistrict.
-As the Camp Wisdom DART station is now in operation, this provision applies.
+- Each dwelling unit shall have at least one enclosed parking space. - 40% of total dwelling units must have at least two enclosed parking spaces. - Dwelling units with three or more bedrooms must have at least two enclosed parking spaces; otherwise, one space is required. - For a private amenity area, one space per 500 square feet of floor area is required. - Angled, head-in, or parallel parking may be provided in right-of-way. - On-street parking may be counted towards the guest parking requirement. - Off-street parking for residential uses may extend beyond front property line. - Garage may be within 20 feet right-of-way line adjacent to street or alley if garage door has remote automatic control and no portion of door encroaches into public right-of-way when opening or closing.